FIG. 09 How Americans spend their day

 Pick a cohort.
 See how the average member spends 1,440 minutes.
 Sleep, work, screens, kids, and the spaces in between, rendered as a 24-hour clock.
 Built on the same BLS American Time Use Survey you've seen quoted but never seen mapped.

 Thirteen activity categories.
-Twenty-three published cohorts.
-Click a different cohort, the clock redraws.
-Click "compare" and the second cohort overlays.
+Pick an age, employment status, or parenting situation; the clock redraws.
+Pick a second cohort and the differences pop.
 Below, six findings that surprised me when I pulled the data.

 Everyone gets the same 24 hours.
 What people do with them is the most under-examined statistic in American life.